 Allergic Dog Breeds

-Any dog breeds can develop an allergic reaction at any stage of its life.
-But there are some specific breeds of dog that has some predisposing factors for the allergic reactions specially flat-faced and short -haired are less susceptible to allergies.
+Any dog breeds can develop an allergic reaction at any stage of their life.
+But there are some specific breeds of dogs that have some predisposing factors for the allergic reactions especially flat-faced and short-haired are less susceptible to allergies.

-The breeds are American and English Bulldogs, Boston Terrier, Chinese Shar-Pie and pugs.
-There are some breeds of dog that are prone to allergies are Golden Retriever, Pit Bull Terrier, Doberman Pinscher, German Shepherd, Cocker Spaniel, English Setter, Standard Poodle, and Beacon Friesen.
+The breeds are American and English Bulldogs, Boston Terrier, Chinese Shar-Pie, and pugs.
+There are some breeds of dogs that are prone to allergies are Golden Retriever, Pit Bull Terrier, Doberman Pinscher, German Shepherd, Cocker Spaniel, English Setter, Standard Poodle, and Beacon Friesen.

 Common Dog Allergies

 There are some common allergens that your dogs may be allergic to the substances.
 The most common things are found around you in your home and dog’s home.
 These substances are smoke from cigarettes, dander, dust and dust mites, feather, fleas, grass, food ingredients, cleaning agents, pollen grains, mold spores, synthetic dye or chemicals, medicines, meat items (like beef, chicken, pork or mutton), etc.